microsoft/code-with-engineering-playbook/docs/machine-learning/ml-data-exploration.md

 # Data Exploration

-After [envisioning](./ml-problem-formulation-envisioning.md), the next step is to confirm resource access and then dive deep into the available data with the customer through data exploration workshops.
+After [envisioning](./ml-problem-formulation-envisioning.md), the next step is to confirm resource access and then dive deep into the available data through data exploration workshops.

 ## Accessing Resources